Recognition of Prior Learning

-- If you are granted RPL for just a few Units, then you will be advised to complete the Course without the need to do the Units for which RPL applies.
+- If you are granted RPL for just a few Units, then you will be advised to complete the Course without the need to undertake the Units for which RPL applies.

 - In some circumstances, RPL might be granted for parts of Units, or, some requirements of the Course may be waived or reduced.
 For example, an experienced teacher may have the Practice Teaching requirements of the Course reduced.

-So that we can provide you with likely RPL Credits, we will provide you with an RPL Self Assessment and Evidence Guide for the course or subjects that you are seeking RPL Credits for.
+So that we can provide you with likely RPL Credits, you can download an RPL Self Assessment and Evidence Guide for the course or subjects that you are seeking RPL Credits for.

 You will initially be required to also provide the following:

 - Your CV / Resume